szcompressor/qcat/README.md

 ## Summary of particularly useful executables:
 1. PlotSliceImage : It helps you to plot the images based on a 2D or 3D scientific data file (stored in binary format such as little endian type).
 2. compareData: compare two data files (they are generally expected to be original data file and decompressed data file, respectively) and show the compression related metrics such as psnr.
-3. predCR: If you have the original data file and a prediction data file, then predCR can help you generate the compression ratio in terms of the SZ error-bounded prediction framework.
+3. predCR: If you have an original data file and the corresponding prediction data file, then predCR can help you generate the compression ratio in terms of the SZ error-bounded prediction framework.